Girl who fatally shot Arizona gun instructor said weapon was too powerful

 When officers arrived, they found Vacca on the ground still breathing and moaning as another man applied a towel to his head.
 Blood covered a folding table next to him.

+The girl’s family issued a statement through an attorney on Tuesday expressing “sadness” for Vacca’s death.

+“Although certain people will seek to use this tragedy for their own partisan purposes and agendas, the family asks all compassionate Americans to pray for their children and the entire Vacca family,” the statement said in part.

-A video clip of the moments leading up to the shooting, released by the sheriff’s office and circulating on the Internet, shows Vacca giving a girl in pink shorts hands-on instruction as she aims the Uzi at a target.
+A video clip of the moments leading up to the shooting, released by the sheriff’s office shows Vacca giving a girl in pink shorts hands-on instruction as she aims the Uzi at a target.

-He is heard encouraging the girl and asking her to squeeze off one shot before telling her: “All right, full auto.”
+He is heard encouraging the girl and asking her to fire one shot before telling her: “All right, full auto.”
 The weapon then unleashes multiple rounds as the video cuts off.
 It was apparently moments later that Vacca was shot.

 The Last Stop is a tourist hub that includes a restaurant, bar, RV park and general store and is decorated with paintings of firearms, faux bullet holes and crosshairs and a mural depicting a gun-toting Sylvester Stallone in the film “Rambo.”